WheeledParasite/EngROP_Minor_Project/README.md

 In this repo, I will include the following components:

 1. Source Code for Android Application
-2. Source Code for ESP8266 Wifi MCU
+2. Source Code for Raspberry Pi